Cells: The Building Blocks of Life

 Examples:

-• Bacteria: Examples are Escherichia coli (E. coli), bacteria that are normal inhabitants of the human intestine and animals; and Streptococcus pneumoniae that causes pneumonia.
+• Bacteria: Examples are Escherichia coli (E. coli), bacteria that are inhabitants of the human intestine and animals and Streptococcus pneumoniae that causes pneumonia.

-• Archaea: For instance, there are organisms such as Halobacteria in high-salt environments and methanogens in low-oxygen environments that produce methane and feed in the stomachs of ruminant animals.
+• Archaea: Organisms such as Halobacteria in high-salt environments and methanogens in low-oxygen environments.

 Eukaryotic Cells: